U.S. flag

 Reference genomes

 For each defined species with assemblies included in RefSeq, one assembly is designated as 'reference’.
 Reference genomes are a compact, normalized, and taxonomically diverse view of the RefSeq collection that can be used for the taxonomic identification and characterization of novel sequences.
+Reference genomes for species with at least ten assemblies in RefSeq are annotated with a GeneID cross-reference to the NCBI Gene resource.
 Only species with formal names accepted under the International Code of Nomenclature of Prokaryotes which is governed by the International Committee on Systematics of Prokaryotes, or species with names that have conventions for formal use, such as names that are only “effectively published”, i.e. in publications other than the journal of record International Journal of Systematic and Evolutionary Microbiology, or Candidatus species are assigned references.
 No references are selected for undefined species such as ‘Vibrio sp.’.

 Among species in scope, the following assemblies are taken into consideration in the selection of references: